Evans Soligo

-Career
+Playing career

 Born in Marghera, the inland part of Venice, Soligo started his career at hometown club A.C.
 Venezia.
-Since 1998–99 season he was loaned to Serie C1 and Serie C2 clubs Sandonà, SPAL and Lumezzane, which also located in northern Italy.
-After Venezia owner Maurizio Zamparini took over Palermo from by–then A.S.
-Roma President Franco Sensi in July, Zamparini bought most of the player of Venezia to Palermo in August and planned to sell Venezia to uncredited person (AC Venezia then fold in 2005).
+Since 1998–99 season he was loaned to Serie C1 and Serie C2 clubs Sandonà, SPAL and Lumezzane, which is also located in northern Italy.
+After Venezia owner Maurizio Zamparini took over Palermo from by–then AS Roma President Franco Sensi in July, Zamparini bought most of the player of Venezia to Palermo in August and planned to sell Venezia to uncredited person (AC Venezia then fold in 2005).
 Players namely Stefano Morrone, Daniel Andersson, Bilica, Igor Budan, Francesco Ciullo, Kewullay Conteh, Arturo Di Napoli, Valentino Lai, Filippo Maniero, Antonio Marasco, Francesco Modesto, Frank Ongfiang, Generoso Rossi, Mario Santana, Ighli Vannucchi and William Viali all left for the Sicily side.
-But at the start of season he was loaned back to Venezia from Palermo along with Budan and Andrea Guerra.
+But at the start of the season, he was loaned back to Venezia from Palermo along with Budan and Andrea Guerra.
 Soligo made his Serie B debut with Venezia, on 19 October 2002 (round 8 but the 6th match as first two postponed) He was in the starting XI and replaced by Anderson in 77th minute, 1 minute after Daniele Amerini scored the equalizing goal.
 The match eventually ended in 1–1 with Ternana.
 Soligo then remained in starting XI until round 21 (31 January), which he appeared as sub.
-He played his next match on round 35 and played all last 4 matches as one of the starting XI (round 35 to 38).
+He played his next match in round 35 and featured in all the last four matches as a starting XI member (rounds 35 to 38).